sharedstreets/sharedstreets-ref-system/README.md

 **How does this relate to OpenStreetMap?
 (Aka doesn't OSM already do this?)**

-SharedStreets is complementary to OSM.
+SharedStreets is complementary to OpenStreetMap.
 OSM does not attempt to provide stable IDs, and complex OSM ways make many application challenging to build using raw OSM data.

 SharedStreets provides a layer of abstraction on top of OSM, allowing users to work with the *topology* of OpenStreetMaps data without dealing with the details how OSM ways are encoded.

 By providing direct references to OSM way and node IDs users can always query and relate the underlying OSM data in cases where needed.

+We believe that SharedStreets will allow users to more rapidly improve OpenStreetMap data by making it easier to identify missing streets, or opportunities to improve street geometries.

 **How does SharedStreets relate to OSMLR v1.0?**